Nagum0/fre/README.md

   - Edit (Replace each matched pattern with the given text in place.
 Without this flag the result won't take effect in a file it will only print the result to stdout.)
 - -d
   - Delete (Delete all lines where the pattern matches.)

-### ISSUES

-- When using with the -d flag it adds an extra new line character to the last line of the file.